tdchaitanya/tdchaitanya.github.io/index.md

     </tr>
     <tr>
         <td valign="top"><strong>[Feb 2021]</strong></td>
-        <td>I am working as a Teaching Assitant for the Deep Learning for Computer Vision course at IIT-H. (Instructor: Vineeth N Balasubramanian). <a href="https://onlinecourses.nptel.ac.in/noc21_cs93/preview"> Online version </a> of the course is also available open through NPTEL, India</td>
+        <td>I am working as a Teaching Assistant for the Deep Learning for Computer Vision course at IIT-H. (Instructor: Vineeth N Balasubramanian). <a href="https://onlinecourses.nptel.ac.in/noc21_cs93/preview"> Online version </a> of the course is also available open through NPTEL, India</td>
     </tr>
     <tr>
         <td valign="top"><strong>[Jan 2021]</strong></td>